AgentA12/Regex_Guide/Develop/gist-template.md

 <code><mark>foooooooooooooooo</mark></code>

-The + anchor will match one or more character preceding it.
+The + anchor will match one or more characters preceding it.

+`/foo+/`

 Does not match